ChowdriS/Sql_Tasks/ReadME.txt

 An Recursive cte,

    with recursive orgchart as (
+        -- base case
         select emp_id, emp_name, manager_id, 1 as depth
         from employeehierarchy
-        where manager_id is null  -- base case: ceo (top-level)
+        where manager_id is null

         union all

+        -- recursive case
         select e.emp_id, e.emp_name, e.manager_id, o.depth + 1
         from employeehierarchy e
-        inner join orgchart o on e.manager_id = o.emp_id -- recursive case
+        inner join orgchart o on e.manager_id = o.emp_id
     )
     select * from orgchart;

 To Stop Recursion,
-    Limit recursion using depth in the query
+    limit recursion using level depth in the query

+    with recursive orgchart as (
+        -- base case
+        select emp_id, emp_name, manager_id, 1 as depth
+        from employeehierarchy
+        where manager_id is null

+        union all

+        -- recursive case
+        select e.emp_id, e.emp_name, e.manager_id, o.depth + 1
+        from employeehierarchy e
+        inner join orgchart o on e.manager_id = o.emp_id where o.depth < 5
+    )
+    select * from orgchart;

 9. Stored Procedures and User-Defined Functions